 - Mentally ill individuals.
-No license specified in this section shall be issued to any person who is a mentally ill individual as defined in Title 34, section 2251, or has a mental deficiency or mental illness as those terms are defined in Title 34, section 2562. - Pheasant hunting stamp.
+No license specified in this section shall be issued to any person who is a mentally ill individual as defined in Title 34, section 2251, or has a mental deficiency or mental illness as those terms are defined in Title 34, section 2562. - 6.
+Pheasant hunting stamp.
 It is unlawful for any person 16 or older to hunt or possess any pheasant unless he has on his person an unexpired Maine pheasant hunting stamp, validated by his signature across the face of the stamp in ink.
 Fee for the stamp is \$3.25, 25¢ of which shall be retained by the agent. - 7.
+Residency requirement.
+For the purpose of this section, a person shall be deemed a resident if that person has been domiciled in this State for 12 or more consecutive months with the intent of establishing his permanent residence in this State.
+Intent to establish permanent residence may be established by payment of state income tax, payment of state excise tax, owning and registering a motor vehicle in this State or holding a valid Maine driver's license.
+Absence of United States citizenship shall not be deemed a bar to residency status under this section. - 7.
 Licenses for Indians.
 Free hunting, fishing, and trapping license is issued to any Indian over the age of 10 of the Passamaquoddy, Penobscot, Maliseet, or Micmac tribes who presents a certificate from the respective reservation governor or the president of the Association of Aroostook Indians stating that the person described is an Indian and a member of that tribe.
-For this purpose, an Indian shall be any member on tribal lists of the Penobscot and Passamaquoddy tribes, or a person on the membership list of the Association of Aroostook Indians and who has resided in Maine for at least five years. - A. Nothing in said chapters shall be construed to encroach upon the right of said Indians to take wildlife for their own sustenance on their own reservation lands.
+For this purpose, an Indian shall be any member on tribal lists of the Penobscot and Passamaquoddy tribes, or a person on the membership list of the Association of Aroostook Indians and wno has resided in Maine for at least five years.

+A. Nothing in said chapters shall be construed to encroach upon the right of said Indians to take wildlife for their own sustenance on their own reservation lands.